akioweh/EducationPerfected/README.md

 Very bad JS userscript to automatically answer Education Perfect language questions.

-Load using the TamperMonkey browser extension or similar
+Load using the TamperMonkey browser extension or similar (Paste script.js in there)

 Alt + R refreshes question/answer list (When on the page with the word list) Alt + A starts the non-funcitonal auto answer (When on the question page)